Meet Emily Greenhalgh

 About me

-Emily has nearly a decade of science writing experience behind her, a master's in Science Journalism from Boston University, and a bachelor's degree in marine biology from the University of Rhode Island.
-She has worked on commercial fishing boats, for federal and nonprofit institutions, and led multiple cross-agency social media efforts. |
+Emily has a master's in Science Journalism from Boston University, and a bachelor's degree in marine biology from the University of Rhode Island, and more than a decade of science communications experience.
+She has worked on commercial fishing boats, for federal and nonprofit institutions, and led multiple cross-agency social media efforts.
+She's also tagged breeding sharks, helped release rehabilitated sea turtles, and hiked in Antarctica. |

-Prior to joining the MBL, Emily was Senior Science Writer at the New England Aquarium's applied research center—the Anderson Cabot Center for Ocean Life.
-Prior to that, she spent four years as science writer and social media coordinator for NOAA Climate.gov.
-Emily worked as web editor and technology reporter for Providence Business News prior to that.
-She has been a contributing writer with the USGCRP's National Climate Assessment, Bioengineering Today, MassDevice.com, The Royal Gazette newspaper, and 41 N Magazine.
+Prior to joining the MBL, Emily was Senior Science Writer at the New England Aquarium's applied research center—the Anderson Cabot Center for Ocean Life, where she helped build a digital media strategy from the ground-up.
+Before that, she spent four years as science writer and social media coordinator for NOAA Climate.gov.

+She was a contributing writer on the USGCRP's National Climate Assessment and her work has been featured by USA Today, the Boston Globe, the World Meteorological Organization, Providence Business News, 41N Magazine, and Gizmodo, among others, and appears in various science text books in at least six languages.
 The Atlantic's CityLab called her piece on Climate and Lobsters "insightful commentary."

-Her multimedia work has been featured by USA Today, the Boston Globe, the World Meteorological Organization, and Gizmodo, among others, and appears in various science text books in at least three languages.

-Her multimedia work has been featured by USA Today, the Boston Globe, the World Meteorological Organization, and Gizmodo, among others, and appears in various science text books in at least three languages.
+She was a contributing writer on the USGCRP's National Climate Assessment and her work has been featured by USA Today, the Boston Globe, the World Meteorological Organization, Providence Business News, 41N Magazine, and Gizmodo, among others, and appears in various science text books in at least six languages.
+The Atlantic's CityLab called her piece on Climate and Lobsters "insightful commentary."

 WANT TO LEARN MORE?